Marco4413/Pulsar/docs/README.md

 > Woah, that's A LOT of `if`s.

-First of all, `lvalue`s that the if statement supports are numeric constants and names of locals.
+First of all, `lvalue`s that the if statement supports are numeric/string literals and names of locals.

 If both `lvalue`s (and `comp`) are present the `if` is considered as self-contained.
 Meaning that it does not consume stack